kahlan/kahlan/docs/README.md

 # Kahlan
-— The Unit/BDD PHP Test Framework for Freedom, Truth, and Justice —
+> The Unit/BDD PHP Test Framework for Freedom, Truth, and Justice

 Kahlan is a full-featured Unit & BDD test framework a la RSpec/JSpec which uses a `describe-it` syntax and moves testing in PHP one step forward.

 Kahlan embraces the [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) and makes Unit & BDD testing fun again!

+**Killer features:**
-**Killer feature:** Kahlan allows to stub or monkey patch your code directly like in Ruby or JavaScript without any required PECL-extentions.
+- Kahlan allows to stub or monkey patch your code directly (Like in Ruby or JavaScript without any required PECL-extentions).
+- Kahlan allows you to stub/mock static method's out of the box, you don't need third-party extenstions.
+- Kahlan allows you to stub/mock PHP C-extenstions out of the box (in e.g. you may Stub Phalcon frameworkd classes).

 ## Video